sonlazio/arm926-utils/README.md

-﻿##About
+##About
 A simple collection of drivers and test cases for the [ARM Versatile Platform Baseboard](http://infocenter.arm.com/help/topic/com.arm.doc.dui0225d/DUI0225D_versatile_application_baseboard_arm926ej_s_ug.pdf), based on the ARM926EJ-S CPU.
 The design is modular enough (e.g. some board specific data are separated from drivers and test cases) to simplify porting to other boards with similar hardware.
-The main purpose of this project is to provide necessary source code to port [FreeRTOS](http://www.freertos.org/) to this board and possibly other similar ARM based boards.
+The project is experimental and its main purpose is to provide necessary code that would facilitate porting [FreeRTOS](http://www.freertos.org/) to this board and possibly other similar ARM based boards.

 Only drivers for Qemu supported peripherals are available at the moment, e.g. a vector